Connecting to Roslyn

 • Use meaningful examples - Reference code that's relevant to your content

-• Watch performance - Roslyn analysis is going to be resource-intensive for large solutions
+• Watch performance - Roslyn analysis can be resource-intensive for large solutions

 • Test regularly - Ensure your content updates correctly when code changes